 Support local businesses!
 Sample culinary delights regarded across the world and get a real flavour for the Highlands.

-Enjoy a warming meal in the Capital of the Highlands at the Highland Lassie’s Oakwood Restaurant in Inverness or treat yourself to sweet treats at Corner on the Square in Beauly, An Talla restaurant on Loch Ness, or the Coffee Bothy at the Smiddy in Contin.
+Enjoy a warming meal in the capital of the Highlands at one of the excellent restaurants or treat yourself to sweet treats at Corner on the Square in Beauly and An Talla restaurant on Loch Ness.

-Beat the winter chill with a warming dram of whisky from the Ben Nevis Distillery in Lochaber or a sip of gin from the Dunnet Bay Distillery in Caithness, or enjoy a pint of local ale by the award-winning Cairngorm Brewery
+Beat the winter chill with a warming dram of whisky from the Royal Lochnagar Distillery in Ballater, a sip of gin from the Dunnet Bay Distillery in Caithness, or enjoy a pint of local ale by the award-winning Cairngorm Brewery.

 9. Stock up on festive gifts

 Support Highland businesses and shop local this winter – whether you are here in person or prefer to shop online, you’ll find some uniquely Scottish stocking fillers for your loved ones.